 With three out of four books in the Warm Bodies series already released, Isaac Marion is gearing up for the final in the series, THE LIVING to be released in 2018.
 The latest book, THE BURNING WORLD, was released earlier this year and is the first sequel to Warm Bodies, with the second book being a prequel.
 The series is popular among fans around the world and it was opened up to a wider audience when Warm Bodies was adapted into a feature film with an A-List cast.
-We catch up with Isaac just a few months after THE BURNING WORLD’s release and talk about the series, new book, fan fiction and returning to the UK!
+We catch up with Isaac just a few months after THE BURNING WORLD’s release to talk about the series, new book, fan fiction and returning to the UK!

 How did you come up with the idea for Warm Bodies?

-I was going through a dark time in my life, struggling with depression and feeling very detached and confused, and it just came to me one day that the traditional description of a zombie was a near perfect match for how I was feeling.
+I was going through a dark time in my life, struggling with depression and feeling very detached and confused, and it just came to me one day that the traditional description of a zombie was a near-perfect match for how I was feeling.
 I decided the zombie mythology would make an interesting and fun vehicle to explore those very serious themes.

 How did you find out your book was going to be turned into a film?